 ...in monthly meetings that serve as a place to exchange ideas, strategize ways to promote financially resilient and sustainable development practices, and educate the community.

 Strong Towns is a non-profit organization which began in Brainerd, Minnesota, founded by civil engineer Charles Marohn.
-Strong Towns pushes back against the weaknesses, flaws, and costs of suburban development.
+Strong Towns pushes back against the weaknesses, flaws, and costs of a development model heavily focused on inefficient, suburban expansion.

 Strong Towns ensure that land is used most effectively and efficiently for homes and wealth-creating businesses, and not oversized parking lots, and also encourage more local businesses within neighbourhoods.
 By prioritizing these things, Strong Towns are financially self-sustaining and more livable communities.